-Join our Burlington Section Email List, learn about events, outings, etc.Just send me a message here and I'll add you.
+Join our Burlington Section Email List, learn about events, outings, etc.Click here to add yourself to our mailing list.
 You can remove yourself at any time.
-Promise!

 Search Ridgelines newsletters (2003 to current)Type your search on this page.
 The result(s) will be an entire edition of Ridgelines (in a PDF file).
 The search term will not be highlighted in the PDF – the word(s) you searched for could be anywhere in the newsletter.
 To narrow your results, search for more terms, or search for an exact term in quotes.
 For example, searching for spring trail work returned 31 editions of Ridgelines.
 Searching for spring trail work 1995 returned four.
 Searching for “spring trail work” 1995 returned one.
 Try it a few ways!

 See the list of past Ridgelines here.

 Annual Meeting Minutes and BudgetsFind minutes and budgets from past annual meetings here.